-Notice how some things haven't changed?
+Notice how some things have stayed the same?
 Don't be like that vice president.
 Here are five tips to improve your executive presentations.

 - Less is more.
 Everyone can read.
 Rather than fill your slides with words, fill them with ideas, charts, and graphs.
 Your speech will fill in the context.
 In general, for a 30-60 minute presentation, there shouldn't be more than 8-12 slides.
-I drafted a presentation for a school superintendent of a large district to give to the Board and had only ten slides.
+For example, I drafted slides for the school superintendent of a large district to give to the Board and had only ten slides.
 The speech with a Q&A period lasted 45-60 minutes, and he received compliments on the result.

 - Emphasize the importance of your information.
-Early in the presentation, and after you've explained your primary purpose for the talk, give it context by emphasizing the importance to the organization.
-Provide a summary of data with charts and graphs to show how it connects to organizational strategy and how the goals of any recommendations will be met.
+Early in the presentation, and after you've explained your primary purpose for the talk, give it context by emphasizing the matter to the organization.
+For example, provide a summary of data with charts and graphs to show how it connects to organizational strategy and how the goals of any recommendations will be met.

 - Be flexible with your presentation flow.
 If sidebar conversations start, let them go for a reasonable time.
-Be prepared to take the discussion in a new direction, if needed.
+Be prepared to take the discussion in a new direction if needed.
 Also, be sure to watch the room for signs of body language.
-You may see some indicators you need to change the path forward.
-During one presentation, I quickly spotted an executive (who was also the project sponsor) nervously twisting her beads.
-On the fly, I transitioned to another topic, to find out later that I was talking about things the rest of the executive team wasn't expecting.
+You may see some indicators that you need to change the path forward.
+For example, I quickly spotted an executive (the project sponsor) nervously twisting her beads during a presentation.
+On the fly, I transitioned to another topic to find out later that I was talking about things the rest of the executive team wasn't expecting.

 - Have supporting data in your back pocket.
 Some of the audience may ask for more detail.
 While my executive presentations summarize high-level data, I have detailed slides hidden at the end of the deck, exposing all the relevant data.
-You may also anticipate some questions and include answers to them there as well.
+You may also anticipate some questions and include answers to them there.

 - Be flexible with your presentation time.
 It's always possible you will have less time than expected.
-Know your presentation well so that you can home in quickly on the primary goals and the bottom line.
-You can always ask for another opportunity to present at another meeting if needed.
+Know your presentation sufficiently so that you can home in quickly on the primary goals and the bottom line.
+You can always ask for another opportunity to present at another meeting.